opencomputeproject/HWMgmt-DeviceMgr-DeviceManager/README.md

 $ make all
 ```

-## Register Device Manager in ODIM
+## Register Device Manager
-After installation, you have to add Device Manager plugin to ODIM.
+After installation, you have to register Device Manager to ODIM.
 This is done by using Aggregation Sources.
 First, we need to know ID of Connection Method, which is of variant DM_v1.0.0.
-To do so, perform HTTP `GET` on the following URI `https://{odim_host}:{port}/redfish/v1/AggregationService/ConnectionMethods`,
+To do so, perform HTTP `GET`
+on the following URI `https://{device-manager_host}:{port}/redfish/v1/AggregationService/ConnectionMethods`,
-providing `{user}:{password}` (default username is `admin` and default password is `Od!m12$4`).
+providing `{user}:{password}` (default username is `admin` and default password is `D3v1ceMgr`).
 Check each record, to find the proper Connection Method.

 ```shell